nikhilkmr300/ising2D/README.md

 # ising2D
 A package to simulate the behaviour of an Ising model system.
-The Ising model is a model in statistical mechanics used to describe the behaviour of a magnetic system.
+The Ising model is a model in statistical mechanics used to describe the behaviour of a magnetic system proposed by Ernst Ising in 1925.
 The system is modelled as a matrix/lattice of +1 and -1 spins.

 The energy of the system is given by